 The most important thing to note about the edited story is the strange preservation of the curse as directed at Canaan (three times!), in spite of the identification of the sinner of the story as Ham and the brothers as Shem and Japhet.
 Wouldn’t it have been more consistent to change the curse of Canaan into the curse of Ham?’

-Considering the data thus far, it is very problematic in subscribing to Ham the role of perpetrator – rather than an accomplice – and somewhat problematic in subscribing Canaan as Noah’s son, rather than he being Ham’s youngest son.
-Even so, some consideration should be given to this second hypothesis, as Canaan’s descendant’s lines listed in Genesis Ten are numerous; more divergent than for Japheth, for Shem or for Ham’s other sons.
+Considering the data thus far, it is very problematic in subscribing to Ham the role of perpetrator – rather than as an accomplice – and somewhat problematic in subscribing Canaan as Noah’s son, rather than his being Ham’s youngest son and by extension, Noah’s youngest grandson.
+Even so, some consideration should be given to this second hypothesis, as Canaan’s descendant’s lines listed in Genesis Ten are numerous and more genetically divergent than for Japheth, for Shem or for Ham’s other sons.
 Eleven lines are listed for Canaan.
-Canaan stands out and his sons descendants, exhibit a spectrum of skin tones, racial characteristics and a more detailed genome than all the other peoples in the world put together.
+Canaan stands out, for his sons descendants, exhibit a wider spectrum of skin tones, more racial characteristics and the most variations in their genome than all the other peoples in the world put together.

 Dr Rabbi Tzemah Yoreh has presented the case for Genesis 9:19 ‘These three were the sons of Noah, and from these, the whole earth was populated’, as being part of the supplemented text P edit.
 I would offer that the whole sentence may not be additional but just the quick change from four to three sons, though the seam would indicate the whole sentence.